theturboturnip/harper/harper-core/tests/text/tagged/this and that.md

 # NSg/VB NSg/I/J/C/Dq+ NPl/V3+    NSg/I/C/Ddem+ NSg/VXB NSg/VXB D/P+ NSg+     .
 >
 #
 > This    is  all          that         I       have    .
-# I/Ddem+ VL3 NSg/I/J/C/Dq NSg/I/C/Ddem ISg+ NSg/VXB .
+# I/Ddem+ VL3 NSg/I/J/C/Dq NSg/I/C/Ddem ISg/#r+ NSg/VXB .
 > This    is  all          that         solutions can     do      .
 # I/Ddem+ VL3 NSg/I/J/C/Dq NSg/I/C/Ddem NPl+      NPr/VXB NSg/VXB .
 > That         solution can     do      .